rstraub/rstraub.github.io/_drafts/why-use-tdd-an-xp-perspective.md

 ## Becoming Courageous by Applying TDD 🦁

+Thirdly, TDD supplies you with a healthy dose of courage.
 Courage seems like an odd value to associate with TDD, but in fact it's the value that gets the most of attention in [Test-Driven Development: by Example](tdd-by-example).
 In the book, Kent describes courage as "managing fear", and explains how TDD is an effective means to do so.

 *What does fear mean?*